Waynesville, Frog Level, & Lake Junaluska

 68873768_10157701115428885_9141728891855962112_n

-The main goal of our weekend here was to check out the local craft beer scene and see our friends in concert, but we had quite an itinerary.
+The main goal of our weekend here was to check out the local craft beer scene and see our friends in concert, so we had quite an itinerary.

 Waynesville